adrian154/blog/public/blogposts/rubiks/blogpost.md

 Creating an index for corner orientation is fairly easy; we can treat the corner orientation values as digits of a base-3 number, giving us our index.

-Encoding a permutation as an integer is slightly more challenging.
+Mapping a permutation to an integer $\{0\ldots n!-1\}$ is slightly more challenging.
 How this can be accomplished is outside the scope of this article, although if you want to learn about the solution, the term you want to Google is [Lehmer code](https://en.wikipedia.org/wiki/Lehmer_code).

+Introducing the heuristic speeds up search a lot, but it's still not quite capable of solving a random state in a reasonable amount of time.
+To increase our pruning, we can include information from more pieces in our calculation of the table index, but this causes its size to grow dramatically.
+Adding the position and orientation of just one edge piece results in a 24&times; size increase.
+Quickly, we start to run up against the limits of RAM.
+Clearly, we need to control the size of the pruning table somehow.

 # Symmetry Reduction